David Michael San Juan

-David Michael M. San Juan is a Filipino Marxist writer, activist, and professor.
-He was awarded the title of Mananaysay ng Taon (Essayist of the Year) in 2009 and Makata ng Taon (Poet of the Year) in 2010 by the Komisyon sa Wikang Filipino (KWF or Commission in the Filipino Language).
+David Michael M. San Juan is a Filipino writer, activist, and professor.

-Early life and education
+Education

-San Juan graduated with a Bachelor in Secondary Education (BSE), major in Filipino, magna cum laude, from Bulacan State University and a Master of Arts (MA) in Filipino from the Philippine Normal University.
+San Juan graduated with a Bachelor in Secondary Education (BSE), major in Filipino, magna cum laude, from Bulacan State University and a Master of Arts (MA) in Teaching Filipino from the Philippine Normal University.
 He later earned his Doctor of Philosophy (PhD) in Southeast Asian Studies from Centro Escolar University.